A world-class institute of changemakers in the deaf and signing community.

 Program income earned from non-federal funds during the project period may be used in one or more of the following ways unless the sponsored agreement specifies otherwise:

-The PI must contact the Finance office to determine the appropriate accounting treatment for program income earned after the end of the non-federal project.
+The PI must contact the Finance Office to determine the appropriate accounting treatment for program income earned after the end of the non-federal project.
 The Finance Office is responsible for determining the taxability of any program income.

-Origination date: September 30, 2012
+Origination date: September 2012 Last amended date: May 2020Next review date: